gangula-karthik/NLP-Assignment/README.md

     Matplotlib & Seaborn for visualization
     Jupyter Notebook for interactive development

-## Achieving a Remarkable 95% F1 Score on 5-Fold Cross-Validation 🏅📈
+## Performance Highlight: 95% F1 Score on Stratified 5-Fold Cross-Validation 🏅📈

+The pinnacle of success in this Authorship Attribution project is the remarkable achievement of a 95% F1 score, meticulously obtained through Stratified 5-Fold Cross-Validation.
+This exceptional result is far more than a mere indicator of accuracy; it's a compelling evidence of the model's robustness and its consistent performance across diverse data subsets.